vnling/Introduction-to-Interactive-Media/june7/README.md

 ### Challenges

 Something I found quite frustrating while completing the data visualization project was Processing's lack of functionality in terms of data cleaning and preprocessing.
 I had initially conceptualized a more technical and "statistics-y" project, but found myself unable to carry it out because of the absence of functions like max() and Processing's limited functionality for dealing with empty data values and differing data types.
+Processing also crashed when I tried to load large datasets, which limited the types of datasets I could work with.
+This meant that I eventually had to scale down many of my expectations.